staltz/ppppp-sync/protospec.md

 participant A as Alice
 participant B as Bob
-note over A: I want to sync tangle with ID "T"
+note over A: I want to sync tangle<br/>with ID "T" and goal aliceG note over B: I want to sync tangle<br/>with ID "T" and goal bobG note over A: aliceHave := getHaveRange(T)
-A->>B: 1: Send local have-range for T
+A->>B: Phase 1: Send T and aliceHave

 %% opt Alice's have-range is empty
 %%     B->>A: 2: Send local have-range and (empty) want-range for ID